jizhe7550/CurrencyConversionApp/README.md

 - Jetpack Compose
 - Coroutine
 - Ktor
+- Hilt
-- Koin
+- Junit5
-- Testing
+- Mockk

 # Improvement
 - Pagination
 Due to the unclear and incomplete requirements of the demo, if the list data is sorted from most-used to least-used, pagination could be added.
 However, if the list data is sorted alphabetically, loading and updating all 167 currencies at once would provide a better user experience.
 Personally, I lean towards loading all the data at once because, from PayPay's perspective, I believe this feature should be a standalone module.
 It is not something users would use heavily, and therefore, it is more suitable as a Dynamic Feature Module.
 - Error handling
 In the real world, we should handle Errors properly to give the best UX to users.
 However, the demo is using try catch strategy.
+- UI detail
-- Typical input bugs, in the real world, we'd better customise a keyboard to limit input invalid cases.
+Typical input bugs, in the real world, we'd better customise a keyboard to limit input invalid cases.
 In the demo, I only handle common cases.
+- Dynamic Feature module